New album Toda la vida, un día released April 21, 2023

-Sílvia Pérez Cruz is one of the greatest successes in Spanish popular music of recent years.
-Her voice with multiple registers of folk, jazz, flamenco and Latin American melodies is at the same time vibrant, firm, soft and intoxicating.
-His concerts are all events.
+Sílvia Pérez Cruz is one of the biggest success stories in Spanish popular music in recent years.
+Her voice, with its multiple registers of folk, jazz, flamenco and Latin-American melodies, is at once vibrant, firm, gentle and intoxicating.
+Her concerts are all events.

-Since her first steps in the musical world, Sílvia Pérez Cruz has always walked off the beaten track.
-This gifted musician has participated in about thirty projects before signing her name “November 11”.
-A very personal album of which she wrote all the titles, named after the date of birth of her father, who died during the composition.
-His next album “Granada” was co-signed with his compatriot Raul Fernandez Miró “Refree”.
-A gold record that has greatly contributed to his fame in his country of origin: Spain.
-There, the public flock to each of her concerts, real rituals in which one can observe people of all ages transfixed with emotion, charmed by the magnetic beauty of an exceptional artist.
+Ever since her first steps in the world of music, Sílvia Pérez Cruz has always walked off the beaten track.
+This gifted musician took part in some thirty projects before signing her name to “11 de novembre”.
+This highly personal album, for which she wrote all the tracks, was named after the date of birth of her father, who died while composing it.
+Her next album, “Granada”, was co-written with her compatriot Raul Fernandez Miró, “Refree”.
+A gold disc that has amply contributed to his fame in his native Spain.
+Audiences there flock to each of her concerts, true rituals in which people of all ages can be seen transfixed by the magnetic beauty of an exceptional artist.

-Then will follow the superb “Domus” then “Vestidad de nit” before this new album: “Farsa (Género imposible)”.
+This was followed by the superb “Domus” and “Vestidad de nit”, before this new album: “Farsa (género imposible)”.

-In this disc, thirteen original songs born from a dialogue with other artistic disciplines, such as theater, cinema, dance and poetry.
-In particular Sílvia’s version of the song “Intemperie”, credits of the film of the same name, directed by Benito Zambrano (2019), and winner of the Goya prize for best original song in 2020.
+This album features thirteen original songs born of dialogue with other artistic disciplines, such as theater, film, dance and poetry.
+These include Sílvia’s version of the song “Intemperie”, the theme song for the film of the same name, directed by Benito Zambrano (2019), and winner of the Goya award for best original song in 2020.

-There is also the title “Grito Pelao” from the show by dancer and choreographer Rocío Molina, in which Sílvia performed; show presented at In d’Avignon and at the Théâtre National de Chaillot.
+It also includes the track “Grito Pelao” from the show by dancer and choreographer Rocío Molina, in which Sílvia starred; a show presented at the In d’Avignon and the Théâtre National de Chaillot.

-The album also includes tracks that Sílvia composed for the animated film “Josep” by French designer Aurel.
-A “Cannes 2020 selection” film for which Sílvia Pérez Cruz received the Lumière award for best music last January.
+The album also includes tracks Sílvia composed for the animated film “Josep” by French cartoonist Aurel César 2021 for best film, for which Sílvia Pérez Cruz was awarded the Lumière prize for best music last January.